twistlock/docs/api/descriptions/feeds/ips_digest_get.md

-Retrieves the digest string for the list of suspicious or high risk IP endpoints configured in the console.
+Retrieves the digest string for the list of suspicious or high risk IP endpoints configured in Console.

 ### cURL Request